Alumni Stories & Careers

 Harry Schneider lives between San Francisco and Portland.
 While in San Francisco, he works at Mullowney Printing and is an adjunct professor at San Francisco State University.
-In Portland, he is currently a Make+Think+Code alumni resident artist.
+In Portland, he is currently a Creative Technology Lab alumni resident artist.
 He was recently an artist-in-residence at LeLand Ironworks with Andreas Kindler von Knobloch, and his work was exhibited in IPCNY’s Edging Forward: New Prints 2018/Winter.

 Born and raised in Portland, Oregon, Schneider grew up in PNCA's youth programs.
 Prior to entering the Print Media program, he interned for Hatch Show Print and ran a small print studio out of his garage.

 Through print, photography and poetics, Brandi Kruse MFA '16 creates non-places that are simultaneously floating and awkward, void and possible.
 She's shown her work widely, with Worksound International in Mexico City, Union Gallery in Amherst, The Bemis Building in Seattle, Museum of Contemporary Craft, and many others.

 Kruse works as a teaching artist, jewelry designer, adjunct professor at Pacific University, and as a guest teacher throughout Portland Public Schools and the metro area.
 Her print and video work is currently on view in a group exhibition called REFLECT with Abra Ancliffe and Yoshihiro Kitai at Art at the Cave in downtown Vancouver, WA.